blackknight75/Cybersecurity-Bootcamp/side_projects/pi_projects/scripting_automation_logging_with_miner.md

-### Objective
+## Objective

 Develop a Monero mining application with an accompanying script that ensures its continuous operation.
-Using what we have learned in this bootcamp so far, the script will check the miner's status, restart it if necessary, log activities for monitoring purposes and rotating logs to reduce disk usage.
-Additionally, the script will be scheduled to run at regular intervals using Cron.
+Using what we have learned in this bootcamp so far, the script will check the miner's status, restart it if necessary, and log activities for monitoring purposes.
+Additionally, the script will be scheduled to run at regular intervals using Cron and rotating logs to reduce disk usage.

 ##### Disclaimer: Financial and Crypto Investment Risks